 As you know, the time period when the leaves on trees start to change and hold color is hard to predict, and when it happens, it happens for a blink of an eye and then the fall foliage season is over.
-Thankfully, I learned after driving around California this fall, that each region starts changing color at different times, so no matter what weekend you have set aside to go leaf peeping, you should be able to find fall colors in California somewhere.
+Thankfully, I learned after driving around California this fall, that each region in the Eastern Sierras and California, in general, are changing color at different times.

 Other Posts You May Like